The 'with' Statement in Python

 scope and defining a class destructor.

-To make matters worse, most Python tutorials just explain that with
+To make matters worse, most Python tutorials just explain that with is the

 accepted way of opening files, but don't describe the mechanisms behind this powerful feature.